Kimserey/BlogArchive/20181012_local_jenkins_docker.md

 ```

 We start from the official Jenkins image `jenkins/jenkins:lts` and copy the content of the latest dotnet image from `microsoft/dotnet:2.1-sdk` to install dotnet.
+You can replace the runtime with any runtime you'd like to run your application in, in here I am compiling an ASP NET Core application therefore am installing dotnet.
 To build the image we use `docker build [PATH]`.
 The _context_ is all the files under the `PATH` specified, to avoid sending unnecessary files, we create a `.dockerignore` file which works the same as a `.gitignore` file.

 ```